-Figure 32.
+Figure 45.
 The estimated cost of upland automation investment for responding flower farmers (Source: Survey 2, 2021)

 Figure 45 displays the estimated cost of respondents next planned automation investment.
 The cost for medium and large growers was considerably higher than that of small growers.
 Across all respondents, the average cost of the next investment was \$1.73 per square foot of production area.
 Extrapolating the anticipated next expenditure in automation to the entire sector would imply an approximate automation investment of \$32 million, which is well within the range estimated in Figure 16 (section 7.1) of between \$20 and \$49 million.
-Again, this estimate must be carefully considered carefully bearing in mind the low sample size of Survey 2.
+Again, this estimate must be carefully considered given the low sample size of Survey 2.

-Further exploring the cost and outcomes from the stated next automation investment by farms suggests that on average a farm will spend \$88,900 to reduce their workforce by one worker, or \$77.40 to reduce their staff-hours by one hour.
+Further exploring the cost and outcomes from the stated "next automation investment" by farms suggests that on average a farm will spend \$88,900 to reduce their workforce by one worker, or \$77.40 to reduce their staff-hours by one hour.

-It is important to also recognize that expenditure on automation is not entirely linked to the purchase of new equipment.
-Increased automation comes with both maintenance and upgrade costs as product in demand continues to change.
+It is important to also recognize that expenditures on automation are not entirely linked to the purchase of new equipment.
+Increased automation comes with both maintenance and upgrade costs as floriculture products "indemand" continues to evolve.
 Farms investing in automation must also consider costs of equipment upkeep and regular upgrades for increased capacity.

-Figure 33.
+Figure 46.
 The average proportion of automation expenditures on new investments versus maintenance versus upgrades (Source: Survey 2, 2021)